isabella232/Bitcamp-React/week1/script/quiz.md

 # JSX Quiz

-*Please quickly answer these five multiple choice questions on JSX.*

 1. **Can a web browser read JSX directly?**

    a.
 No, a web browser must be compiled before it can read JSX.